Ghazi (film): Plot

 The Navy's top command soon learns that the Pakistan Navy has dispatched PNS Ghazi, under Cmdr.
 Razak Khan, to the Bay of Bengal to confront Vikrant.
 Meanwhile, to divert the attention of the enemy, Ghazi torpedoes an Indian merchant ship.
 The attack is picked by S21, which races to the scene.
 Noticing survivors in the wreckage, Arjun jumps into the sea and manages to rescue a girl child and a woman, both of whom are Bengali refugees.
 During surveillance, S21 acquires a sonar signal of Ghazi.

 Singh believes that they should track down Ghazi and attack, while Arjun obstructs, reiterating his instructions.
 Singh then orders the ship's EXO, Lt.
-Commander Santosh Devraj to conduct a drill and target Ghazi while doing so, despite Arjun's protests.
+Commander Santosh Devraj, to conduct a drill and target Ghazi while doing so, despite Arjun's protests.
 They fire a torpedo, which misses Ghazi narrowly, thus alerting them of their presence.
-Aware of the enemy's presence, Razak orders his crew to head towards Visakhapatnam Port at full speed and to set up mines en-route, planning to destroy S21.
+Aware of the enemy's presence, Razak orders his crew to head towards Visakhapatnam Port at full speed and to set up mines en route, planning to destroy S21.

-S21 pursues Ghazi's path and realizes at the last moment that it is headed into mines.
-Singh and Arjun frantically attempt to change its course but a mine explodes in the stern and damages most of the sub's batteries, propellers and circuits.
+S21 pursues Ghazi's path, but they realize at the last moment that it is headed into mines.
+Singh and Arjun frantically attempt to change its course, but a mine explodes in the stern and damages most of the submarine's batteries, propellers, and circuits.
 The sub blows open many leaks, with the forward torpedo compartment flooded, crippling the sub and barring it from firing its forward torpedoes.
-Singh dies while trying to save Arjun, as S21 sinks to the sea-bed.
+Singh dies while trying to save Arjun, as S21 sinks to the seabed.

-Arjun, now in command of the sub, regroups and work towards reviving S21.
-They manage to clog the sub's leaks and pumps the excess water out, before holding a final farewell for Singh.
-The crew noticed that the vessel is incapable of moving in any direction, except upwards or downwards.
-Since they are unable to chase Ghazi, the crew artificially trigger one of the naval mines in its vicinity to lure Ghazi to their position.
+Arjun, now in command of the sub, regroups and works towards reviving S21.
+They manage to clog the sub's leaks and pump the excess water out before holding a final farewell for Singh.
+The crew notices that the vessel is incapable of moving in any direction except upwards or downwards.
+Since they are unable to chase Ghazi, the crew artificially triggers one of the naval mines in its vicinity to lure Ghazi to their position.
 Razak, believing S21 is still operational, orders his crew to turn around to sink S21.
 Arjun and Devraj plan to lure Ghazi within its range of firing, but a suspicious Razak orders Ghazi's course to be changed at the last minute.